At Skyservice™, we operate under a single guiding principle of Safety and Service Excellence – Always!

 Requirements for Entering Canada

-Effective February 4th, all international flights, including the United States will be landing in Toronto, Montreal, Calgary & Vancouver, before proceeding to their final destination (if applicable).
+International flights, including the United States are permitted to land at the following locations, before proceeding to their final destination (if applicable).

-All air passengers five years of age or older arriving to Canada from another country are required to take a polymerase chain reaction (PCR) or reverse transcription loop-mediated isothermal amplification (RT-LAMP) test within 72 of their scheduled departure time and show evidence of a negative test result prior to boarding.
+All air passengers five years of age or older arriving to Canada from another country are required to take a polymerase chain reaction (PCR) or reverse transcription loop-mediated isothermal amplification (RT-LAMP) test within 72 of their scheduled departure time and show evidence of a negative test result prior to boarding or a positive result for a COVID-19 molecular test that performed on a specimen collected at least 14 days and no more than 90 days before the aircraft’s initial scheduled departure time

 Crew members are exempt from this requirement.